Data hosting guide:

 Your custom data layer is uploaded as a special dataset type called ‘Place’.
 Place layers are powerful and flexible.
 Click one of the links below to learn what you can do with your custom layers to unlock the full potential of your data.

-Style your data layer
+Style data layer

 Use our styling tools to create simple or data-driven map visualizations

-Search & filter your data
+Search & filter data

 In Locate mode, you can filter your own data and cross-reference other Ratio.City datasets

-Capture your data in a report
+Capture data in a report

 Generate a report that has your data and all of Ratio.City’s data about a particular site